Creating a Company Culture for Security: What Actually Works (According to 3M+ Hoxhunt Users)

 • A strong cybersecurity culture leads to fewer security incidents, higher compliance rates, and increased executive support for cybersecurity initiatives.

-Hoxhunt is the all in one human risk management platform for phishing and security awareness training for employees that was designed to coach away risky behavior.
+Hoxhunt is the all in one human risk management platform for phishing and security awareness training that was designed to coach away risky behavior.

 Traditional security awareness training doesn't work.